 “I’m a Chemical Engineer by degree.
 I left engineering in 2012 after 13 years in the field holding various roles including process engineer, inside sales, account management, and marketing.
 I now work from home on MerryAboutTown.com.

 The choice to leave engineering wasn’t predicated on just one thing.
 My son was born in 2007, and I worked while he was a small child, but once he entered school, I needed more flexibility.
 Since my husband and I worked in the same field (and often for over 50 hours a week), it made sense for one of us to step back to handle the school challenges our son (later diagnosed with ADD) was having.

 It was easy for me to decide that I would be the one to step back because engineering was never my passion.
 Growing up poor, I chose a career based on earning potential instead of desire.
 After 13 years, it was time to step away and look for more interesting and creative exploits.
 Six years later, I am enjoying working from home while raising my son.”

 Another friend (who worked with my husband) decided to leave her mechanical engineering position behind when both her kids were in elementary school.
 Her kids were heavily involved in sports and she needed to run them around to games and practices.
 To help supplement her family’s income, she started tutoring neighborhood kids in math.

 Remote tutoring is a great opportunity for engineers to utilize their expertise and help others learn.
 Tutoring allows you to work with a wide range of individuals, from young kids to college students, helping them get their degrees in a variety of subjects, including those involved in the field of engineering.

-There are many opportunities to work-from-home in the engineering field and many different companies who employ all types of engineers.
-On the other hand, if you're looking for a new career path, there are many diverse options that will allow you to pull from your pool of experience and knowledge, while still working from the comfort of your home!
+There are many opportunities to work from home in the engineering field and many different companies that employ all types of engineers.
+On the other hand, if you’re looking for a new career path, there are many diverse options that will allow you to pull from your pool of experience and knowledge, while still working from the comfort of your home!